 Mollie went on to gain more experience working as a youth care counselor.
 She retained the knowledge and deepened compassion for preteens and young adults struggling with general mental health, sexual abuse, substance abuse, and behavioral issues.

-Within the last year, Mollie worked in administration for a nonprofit with a mission to uplift the creative arts community.
+In years past, Mollie worked in administration for a nonprofit with a mission to uplift the creative arts community.
 After having been exposed to how the operations of a non-profit organization worked, Mollie felt her priorities shifting, especially due to the recent regression to woman’s rights.
 Mollie believes she has found a home in CASDA, as it is a position where she can express her creativity, apply skills from past work experience, and contribute to CASDA’s passionate drive to make a difference.

-OPEN – Bayfield County Outreach Coordinator
+Desiree Otterino – Bayfield/Ashland County Outreach Coordinator

 Kim Keskinen – Overnight Advocate